-9. A plan showing the layout of the premises is attached at Appendix 3 and a location plan is attached at Appendix 4.
+9. A plan showing the layout of the premises is attached at Appendix 3 and a location plan is attached at Appendix 4 showing the approximate location of the objectors in relation to the premises.

 Borough Council of King's Lynn & West Norfolk's Licensing Policy